creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-02-07-calibration-minderer.md

 When looking at natural distribution shift (ImageNet-V2, ImageNet-R and ImageNet-A), the ranking between the families is consistent with ranking on ImageNet.

-Models that are Pareto-optimal (.i.e no other model is both more accurate and better calibrated) on ImageNet remain Pareto-optimal on the OOD datasets.
+Models that are Pareto-optimal (i.e. no other model is both more accurate and better calibrated) on ImageNet remain Pareto-optimal on the OOD datasets.

 <div style="text-align:center">
 <img src="/collections/images/calibration/fig6.jpg" width=800></div>